Floating

 When happy with your design, send a test email to yourself to see how it looks, and if everything’s fine, just click Save and Continue.

 The final step is to select the email list and send your mailing ad to your subscribers.
-Sender has a deep analytics dashboard that allows you to track performance from a single dashboard.
+Sender has a deep analytics dashboard for tracking metrics like open rate, click rate, conversion rate, and click-through rate (CTR) from a single dashboard.

 Email Advertising Tips to Get You Started

 Your email campaigns should aim to build solid customer relationships, driving customer loyalty.
-If you are thinking of leveraging email advertising, here are a few tips to help you get better results:
+If you are thinking of leveraging email advertising, here are email campaign best practices to help you get better results:

 Make the Subscription Process Easy